This post may contain affiliate links, please see the privacy policy for details.

 • In the bowl of a mixer gently combine the warm water, sugar, and yeast.
 Let sit for 5 minutes until foamy.

-• Grease a new bowl with a Tablespoon or more of olive oil.
+• Grease a new bowl with a tablespoon or more of olive oil.
 Dump the dough into the greased bowl.
 Cover with a lint free towel and let rise for 1 hour.

 • While the dough is rising, slice the onions thinly and sauté in some olive oil until they become translucent.